Google Pixel 3 XL: See the first (alleged) pictures of Google's next phone

 Google is expected to launch the next batch of Google Pixel phones in October, but we may already know what the Google Pixel 3 XL could look like IRL.

-It also looks like the Pixel 3 XL may only have one rear camera.
+It also appears that the Pixel 3 XL may have only one rear camera.
 Dual rear-cameras are becoming more common on new phones, but the trend has yet to catch on with the Pixel.
 Luckily, the Pixel 2 still took great shots with only one camera.

+According to leaker meraz9000, the device will have a glass back.
+This could be seen as a sign that Google is incorporating wireless charging, but a glass backing doesn't always confirm this.

+Another interesting tidbit is that strange logo on the back of the alleged phone.
+It's not the same "G" logo that appears on all of Google's Pixel phones, but as 9to5Google notes, this logo has appeared on other Pixel prototypes, which makes these images seem even more legit.

 Google didn't immediately respond to a request for comment.